alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 Instead, it must be double.
 We separate cases where someone knows something about the play itself and cases where someone knows something about what is happening in the play.
-For example, we distinguish statements like "I know the play is in french" from "I know that Bob is Alice's father", given Bob and Alice two characters in the play.
+For example, we distinguish statements like "I know the play is in French" from "I know that Bob is Alice's father", given Bob and Alice two characters in the play.
 More specifically, for the second one, we will assume systematic cheeky ellipses, allowing for some rephrasing: "I know Bob is Alice's father"